jeescu/jeescu/README.md

 #### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="45"> A little more about me...

-- 🌱 Learning some design architecture.
+- 🌱 Learning some design architectures.
 - :bulb: I'm interested in all new ideas and solutions.
 - 💬 Talk to me about anything.
 Not really.
 - ⚡️ Fun-Fact: I have an idea; too late.